Conservation Services Group

 Conservation Services Group (CSG) is a nonprofit energy efficiency and renewable energy company that has provided program design and management services to energy efficiency program sponsors and energy professionals in the United States since 1984.
-CSG was bought by CLEAResult in July, 2015.
+CSG was bought by CLEAResult in July 2015.

 History

 In response to the 1970s oil crisis in the United States, social entrepreneurs founded Conservation Services Group.

-The company opened its doors in Boston, Mass. and now operates nationwide with nearly 800 staff and 23 offices.
+The company opened its doors in Boston, Massachusetts, and now operates nationwide with nearly 800 staff and 23 offices.
 In 2011, the Worcester Business Journal listed CSG in first place on its list of top-growth nonprofits.

 For utility company and energy efficiency service provider sponsors, CSG has piloted and implemented some programs guided by the EPA.
 For example, in 1995, the company received a $500,000 grant to introduce the ENERGY STAR Homes program in New England.

 In 2001, the company began to implement an EPA-guided pilot program in New York.
 The program was evaluated later by Nexant and has been used as a model to inform other groups in the industry.

-In 2001, Steve Thomas, the host of the TV show “This Old House,” promoted the programs CSG delivered on behalf of its clients.
-One of these programs brought the “house-as-a-system” approach to New York.
+In 2001, Steve Thomas, the host of the TV show This Old House, promoted the programs CSG delivered on behalf of its clients.
+One of these programs brought the "house-as-a-system" approach to New York.

 In 2006, CSG helped to build the first LEED-certified home in the United States.

 In 2008, working with several partners, CSG piloted a program in Oregon to develop an energy performance and greenhouse gas emissions scoring system for homes.

 In 2010 and 2011, CSG partnered with Chelsea Collaborative and other community and energy organizations in a foundation-funded effort to bring weatherization to underserved communities in Boston.

 CSG has become active in green jobs workforce development.